2121

 Blackjack Payout: The payout for a natural blackjack can also vary.
 Go for a game that pays out at 3:2 rather than at 6:5.

 Side Bets: Some blackjack variants let you make side bets - but these side bets can have much higher house edges than the standard main game bets.
-So, you should be very cautious about making these side bets - as you’ll be taking a much bigger risk.
+So, you should be very cautious about making these side bets.

 Surrender Option: Blackjack games that let you surrender your hand can have a lower house edge because, when used carefully, it can help you mitigate your losses.

-The Blackjack house edge is worked out using various factors - game rules, strategy, probability and payouts.
-So opt for games with player-friendly rules, and you could apply the basic blackjack strategy.
+The Blackjack house edge is calculated using various factors, including game rules, strategy, probability, and payouts.
+So, opt for games with player-friendly rules, and you can apply the basic blackjack strategy.

 House Edge Varies From Game to Game

-So, if you’re after the best blackjack odds, make sure you pick a game that works with your strategy, your risk tolerance - and your knowledge!
+So, if you’re after the best blackjack odds, make sure you pick a game that works with your strategy and knowledge of the game.
 Ensuring you understand these variations will help you make more informed choices.
 However, whatever game you choose, whatever strategy you play, remember to only ever bet what you can afford.

 We're sorry!